The Bankrate promise

-- Stress — Investing in stocks can feel like an emotional rollercoaster and the stress can make it hard to sleep at night.
+- Stress — Investing in stocks can feel like an emotional rollercoaster.
+It’s important to understand your own risk tolerance before you start investing.

 The pros and cons of mutual funds

-Mutual funds can provide some stability in your portfolio, but they aren’t foolproof.
+Mutual funds can provide some diversity in your portfolio, but they aren’t foolproof.
 Here’s what you should know.

-- Can be low cost — Many mutual funds, especially passively-managed index funds, can be low cost, meaning they don’t charge a large expense ratio.
+- Can be low cost — Many mutual funds, especially passively-managed index funds, can be low cost, meaning they don’t charge a large expense ratio, or fee.
 Additionally, some brokerages offer their own funds without trading fees.

 - Instant diversification — Because you’re investing in a basket of assets, you have instant diversification, and therefore lower risk, and don’t need to buy multiple individual stocks to diversify your portfolio.

 - Can be less stressful — In some cases, investing in mutual funds can be less stressful than investing in stocks.
 Because you own a diversified portfolio of stocks, the fund is likely to be less volatile than if you just owned a handful of stocks on your own.

 - Some funds have sales “loads” — There are mutual funds that charge a fee when you buy or sell shares.
 These sales loads can cost you before you even start investing.

-- Can be high cost – Some funds charge a high expense ratio, often above 1 percent of your investment in the fund annually, but lower-cost funds are available.
+- Can be high cost – Some funds charge a high expense ratio, sometimes above 1 percent of your investment in the fund annually, but lower-cost funds are available.

 - May not be tax-efficient — If the mutual fund has sold assets and seen a gain, you might see distributions that create a taxable gain.
 So even if you haven’t sold your mutual fund shares, you could still be subject to capital gains taxes.

-- Could underperform the market — If you have an actively managed mutual fund, or a fund that is managed by a team of traders, it might not perform as well as the market, and you could even lose money.
+- Could underperform the market — If you have an actively managed mutual fund, or a fund that is managed by a team of traders, it might not perform as well as the market and you could even lose money.
 The expense ratios are typically higher for actively managed mutual funds, too.

 For beginners who have a small amount to invest: Starting with index mutual funds and making regular contributions can be an effective way to build a portfolio.
 Later, after becoming more experienced, consider branching out into individual stocks.
 Carefully consider your goals and use investments to create a strategy designed to help you get there.